Scale setting of SU($N$) Yang--Mills theory, topology and large-$N$ volume independence: Abstract

 \section{Abstract}

 We set the scale of SU($N$) Yang--Mills theories for $N=3,5,8$ and in the large-$N$ limit via gradient flow, as a first step towards the computation of the large-$N$ $\Lambda$-parameter using step scaling.
 We adopt twisted boundary conditions to achieve large-$N$ volume reduction and the Parallel Tempering on Boundary Conditions algorithm to tame topological freezing.
-This setup allows accurate determinations of the gradient-flow scales even on extremely fine lattices for all the explored values of $N$.
+This setup allows accurate determinations of the gradient-flow scales down to lattice spacings as fine as $\sim 0.025$ fm for all the explored values of $N$, a regime that has never been reached with ergodic algorithms.
 Moreover, we are able to precisely estimate the finite-size systematics related to topological freezing, and to show the suppression of finite-volume effects expected by virtue of large-$N$ twisted volume reduction.